Ydeh22/dlplatforms/web-based-system/Readme.md

 ### Guide
 - [mobile.php] mobile.php is the file that the android application uses to get the prediction from the platforms.
 Thos file returns JSON data.

-### SOS - Don not forget to include the necessary libraries
+### WARNING - Don not forget to include the necessary libraries